Zach McKinstry Player Props: Tigers vs. Rockies

 Rockies Pitching Rankings

-- The pitching staff for the Rockies has a collective 7.6 K/9, the worst in MLB.
+- The Rockies pitching staff ranks last in MLB with a collective 7.6 strikeouts per nine innings.

-- The Rockies have a 5.75 team ERA that ranks 29th among all league pitching staffs.
+- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.71).

-- Rockies pitchers combine to give up the second-most home runs in baseball (121 total, 1.4 per game).
+- Rockies pitchers combine to surrender the second-most home runs in baseball (122 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.